groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 The DSAS needs independent disks for each of the machines used in its implementation.
 So the DSAS needs two times more disk space than the maximum used for the transfers.
-Inside each machine, the DSAS `mirrors` the files between each zone, and the old files are removed when they are no longer available on the site they were downloaded from.
+Inside each machine, the DSAS "mirrors" the files between each zone, and the old files are removed when they are no longer available on the site they were downloaded from.
 So the only the sum of space used by the download sites is needed, with a little